atmask/atmask.github.io/content/posts/06-go-dependency-injection/index.md

 }
 ```

 Now, because Go does not have objects does not mean you can give functionality to a `struct`.
 In Go you can define methods on a struct.
-Methods are just normal functions, except for the fact that they specify a special *reciever* argument that is specified between the `func keyword and  the function name.
+Methods are just normal functions, except for the fact that they specify a special *receiver* argument that is specified between the `func` keyword and the function name.

 ```go
 package main